Our commitments to racial equity

 Helping create economic opportunity

-- $50 million in financing and grants for small businesses, focused on the Black community and in partnership with Opportunity Finance Network.
+- $50 million in financing and grants for small businesses, focused on the Black community and in partnership with Opportunity Finance Network of which over $9 million in loans and grants for Black-owned businesses have been allocated to local partners.
 This commitment builds on our recent $125 million Grow with Google Small Business Fund that is helping underserved minority and women-owned small businesses across the U.S.

 - $100 million in funding participation in Black-led capital firms, startups, and organizations supporting Black entrepreneurs, including increased investments in Plexo Capital and non-dilutive funding to Black founders in the Google for Startups network.